Join our pool of creative contributors

 How to express your interest

-We would love to hear about you and your experiences and what you might be interested in working on with us.
-To help us to get a feel for your style and work to date, we would be excited to receive a small sample of your previous work in your preferred format, for example, recordings, video, showreel, PDFs, link to online samples of work/portfolio, lyrics etc.
+To help us to get a feel for your style and work to date, please share a small sample of previous work with us, in your preferred format (for example, recordings, video, showreel, PDFs, link to online samples of work/portfolio etc.)

-We’re looking forward to hearing from you via email on [email protected], or if you're not too shy, we do love a video or voice note too.
+Get in touch via email on [email protected], and if you're not too shy, we do love a video or voice note too.

 For information on how Sing Up process your data, please refer to the Recruitment Privacy Notice.